 9. Psychological Costs

-Every day, people across the world are bombarded with imagery that presents the modern Western consumer lifestyle as an ideal, while implicitly denigrating local traditions and land-based ways of life: the message is that urban is sophisticated and rural is backward.
-No matter who you are or where you live, the consumer monoculture imposes expectations that are impossible to fulfill, fueling feelings of insecurity and leading to epidemics of depression, anxiety and addiction.
+Every day, people across the world are bombarded with imagery that presents the modern Western consumer lifestyle as an ideal, while implicitly denigrating local traditions and land-based ways of life.
+The prevailing message is that urban is sophisticated and rural is backward.
+No matter who you are or where you live, the consumer monoculture imposes expectations that are impossible to fulfill, fueling feelings of insecurity and leading to epidemics of depression, anxiety, and addiction.

 10. Violence and Conflict

 The rise of ethnic, racial, and religious tensions around the world is in large part a predictable effect of an economic system that promotes a global consumer monoculture while at the same time heightening economic insecurity.
-Economic globalization is often thought of as the pathway to international cooperation and the creation of a ‘global village’.
-But globalization has actually had the opposite effect, driving wedges between countries, between ethnic and religious groups, and between individuals.
+Far from being the pathway to international cooperation, globalization has actually had the opposite effect, driving wedges between countries, between ethnic and religious groups, and between individuals.

 Moving Beyond Globalization

-The global economic system may seem unstoppable and impossible to transcend.
-But it is man-made – and therefore can be changed.
+If you’re feeling overwhelmed by the enormity of the global economic system, you’re not alone!
+It’s easy to feel helpless – but consider that the global economy is man-made, and therefore can be changed.
 The course that has been set for us is neither inevitable nor fixed, and we can choose to shift direction.

 What is Localization?